oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 ### Running the sample

-1.
+- [ Make sure that a schema is created in the AJD and you are able to connect to the schema. ]

-- [ ] 2.
-To run the sample, get the Endpoint of the API Gateway deployment _SyncUsingJSONDB_.
+- [ get the Endpoint of the API Gateway deployment _SyncUsingJSONDB_.
-- [ ]
-- [ ] 2.
 Append the Endpoint with the path /store.
-The API will look like this, https://[host-name]/jsondb/store
+The API will look like this, https://[host-name]/jsondb/store ]

-- [ ]
+- [ Make the REST call to the above  endpoint.
-- [ ] 3.
 The curl command will look this,

 ```curl --location --request POST 'https://pfk2ep3pw3x3tcx4iemcx4gj4q.apigateway.us-ashburn-1.oci.customer-oci.com/jsondb/store' \